-Located in the Kent countryside, the owners of this beautiful Georgian property had the desire to move from the existing oil fired boiler to a new greener alternative.
+The owners of this Georgian property decided to move from the existing oil boiler to a new greener alternative.

-To minimise disruption, the boreholes would be located beneath the gravel drive and the plant room would be re-located to the basement of the main house.
+To minimise disruption, the boreholes are located beneath the gravel drive and the plant room was re-located to the basement of the main house.
 The annex property, whilst smaller, could also be heated from the single 30kW Three Phase Nibe heat pump by way of a pre-insulated underground pipe.

-Now complete, the house will boast a highly efficient, renewable heating system for both the main house and annex that will operate for many years to come and will benefit from 20 years of RHI payments.
+The property has a highly efficient, renewable heating system for both the main house and annex that will operate for many years to come.
 The whole installation is now hardly noticeable from the outside of the property with just a single manhole cover to show.

 Like what you see?

 Get in touch with our team for further information and advice.Contact us